Monitoring the UK climate and forecasting its meteorological changes with analysis

 The data and charts on this page are supplied mainly by the Icelandic Met Office which is under the auspices of the Ministry for the Environment and Natural Resources based on the Icelandic Meteorological Office and the Icelandic Hydrological Survey.
 The Icelandic Meteorological Office has 135 full-

-Temperature Precipitation and Cloud Charts for Thursday 19 June -
+Temperature Precipitation and Cloud charts for Thursday 15 January -

 Weather -